-Results of installation on Windows NT
+Results of installation on Windows

-On the Windows NT platform, the Sybase installation process performs a nearly complete installation of Historical Server.
-The installation process does the following regarding Historical Server:
+On the Windows platform, the Sybase installation process performs a nearly complete installation of Historical Server.
+The installation process:

-- Copies Historical Server files to the Sybase installation directory. - Adds parameter values for the Historical Server start-up command to the NT Registry.
+- Copies Historical Server files to the Sybase installation directory. - Adds parameter values for the Historical Server start-up command to the Registry.
 It uses default values for these parameters.
 The entries are under: